COVID-19 Guidance for Getting Tested

 Health care providers will decide if testing for COVID-19 is necessary based on your symptoms and known exposures.
 Providers can test through private labs.

 The ADH is monitoring Arkansans with possible exposure to COVID-19.
-Depending on travel history, or exposure to people with confirmed COVID-19, some individuals may be placed under home quarantine.
+Depending on exposure to people with confirmed COVID-19, some individuals may be placed under home quarantine.
 If symptoms of COVID-19 do not develop prior to the last date of quarantine, these people will be free to resume their normal activities.

 - Instructions for Healthcare Workers and First Responders